djangopackages/djangopackages/docs/faq.rst

 Unsupported Repo Hosting Services
 =================================

-Open Comparison supports GitHub and BitBucket.
+Django Packages supports GitHub and BitBucket.
 Here is some information about other repo hosting services.

 Google Project Hosting
 ----------------------